 Health research charities play a fundamental role in society, occupying a space at the interface of the health research community and the public.
-Together our members represent over 1 million Irish patients.
-They work relentlessly to improve the lives of the people they represent, through research.
+Together our members represent over 1 million Irish people.
+They work relentlessly to improve the lives of the people they represent through research.

-- The addressing of many additional topics in health research through our management of the Irish Health Research Forum, including the Health Research Regulations, researcher careers and the interface of health services and academia in health research.
+- Addressing many health research topic of national importance through our management of the Irish Health Research Forum, including data protection, the interface of health services and academia and genomics research.

-- Our multiple avenues of work to improve the lives of rare disease patients through research, including through managing the national Rare Disease Taskforce.
+- Multiple avenues of work to improve the lives of people living with rare diseases through research, including through managing the national Rare Disease Taskforce.